VenusProtocol/venus-protocol-documentation/technical-reference/reference-token-converter/AbstractTokenConverter.md

 ### convertForExactTokens

-Converts tokens for tokenAddressIn for exact amount of tokenAddressOut if there is enough tokens held by the contract, otherwise the amount is adjusted
+Converts tokens for tokenAddressIn for exact amount of tokenAddressOut if there are enough tokens held by the contract. otherwise the amount is adjusted

 ```solidity